 Foam Liquid Concentrate: shall be supplied by Aerix Industries and shall comply with the standard specifications of ASTM C 869 when tested in accordance with ASTM C 796.

 Cement: the portland cement shall comply with ASTM C 150.
 Other supplemental cementitious material such as fly ash may be used when approved by the project engineer.
-Supplementary cementitious materials should be tested prior to the start of the project for compatibility with the foaming agent.
+Supplementary cementitious materials should be tested prior to the start of the project for compatibility with the foaming agent..

 Admixtures: admixtures for accelerating, water reducing, and other specific properties may be used when specifically approved by the project engineer.
 Admixtures should be tested prior to the start of the project for compatibility with the foaming agent t.